Written by The Leap on 24 / 02 / 2015

 Lupa Masa translates as ‘forget time’, which isn’t exactly a hard thing to do on this beach, which has regularly been called the best beach in Borneo on Tripadvisor.
 You can go snorkelling, fishing and hiking, as well as admire sea turtles and otters in their natural environment.
 On certain nights of the month, you’ll also be able to spot some incredible glow-in-the-dark marine wildlife.

 So have you fallen in love with the beaches in Borneo yet?
 Do you feel ready to explore this jewel of Malaysia?
-If the answer is yes, be sure to check out our dedicated Borneo page for information on programs there and to learn about joining one of our teams out there this year or next.
+If the answer is yes, get in touch and we can show you how to start.

 on 24 / 02 / 2015